Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-The good folks at King Arthur Flour have put together a photo montage to explain both of these steps and have produced a short video to show exactly how your sugar/butter combination should look.
+The good folks at King Arthur Baking have put together a photo montage to explain both of these steps and have produced a short video to show exactly how your sugar/butter combination should look.

 How to Test Your Cake for Doneness

 There are several ways to test your cake layer:

 - Appearance: The edges are pulling away from the sides of the baking pan.
 The surface of the cake appears "set," not glossy as though still wet.